Active Directory IdP connection | Entitle

 -

-After being redirected to the Org Settings page, you should be able to see that the Microsoft Active Directory is now Connected.
+After returning to the Org Settings page, you should see that the Microsoft Active Directory is now Connected.

 -